 Term Definition the travel document (electronic personalisation) for the travel document holder as defined in [TR-03110-1], (iv) writing the document details data, (v) writing the initial TSF data, (vi) signing the Document Security Object defined in [ICAO-9303] (in the role of DS).
 Please note that the role 'Personalisation Agent' may be distributed among several institutions according to the operational policy of the travel document Issuer.
 Generating signature key pair(s) is not in the scope of the tasks of this role.
 Personalisation Data A set of data incl. (i) individual-related data (biographic and biometric data) of the travel document holder, (ii) dedicated document details data and (iii) dedicated initial TSF data (incl. the Document Security Object).
-Personalisation data are gathered and then written into the non-volatile memory of the TOE by the Personalisation Agent in the life-cycle phase card issuing.
+Personalisation data are gathered and then written into the non-volatile memory of the TOE by the Personalisation Agent in the lifecycle phase card issuing.
 Personalization Agent Authentication Information TSF data used for authentication proof and verification of the Personalisation Agent.
-Personalisation Agent Key Symmetric cryptographic key or key set (MAC, ENC) used (i) by the Personalisation Agent to prove his identity and get access to the logical travel document and (ii) by the MRTD's chip to verify the authentication attempt of a terminal as Personalization Agent according to the SFR FIA_UAU.1/PACE, FIA_UAU.4/PACE, FIA_UAU.5/PACE.
-Physical part of the travel document Travel document in form of paper, plastic and chip using secure printing to present data including (but not limited to) Pre- personalization Process of writing Pre-Personalisation Data (see below) to the TOE including the creation of the travel document Application (TOE life-cycle, Phase 2, Step 5) Pre- personalization Data Any data that is injected into the non-volatile memory of the TOE by the MRTD Manufacturer (Phase 2) for traceability of non-personalized MRTD's and/or to secure shipment within or between life cycle phases 2 and 3.
-It contains (but is not limited to) the Personalization Agent Key Pair and Chip Life-Cycle Production data (CPLC data).
+Personalisation Agent Key Symmetric cryptographic key or key set (MAC, ENC) used (i) by the Personalisation Agent to prove his identity and get access to the logical travel document and (ii) by the MRTD's chip to verify the authentication attempt of a terminal as Personalization Agent according to the SFR FIA_UAU.1/PACE, FIA_UAU.4/PACE, FIA_UAU.5/PACE (FIA_UAU.1/PACE_CAM, FIA_UAU.4/PACE_CAM, FIA_UAU.5/PACE_CAM).
+Physical part of the travel document Travel document in form of paper, plastic and chip using secure printing to present data including (but not limited to) 1. biographical data, 2. data of the machine-readable zone, 3. photographic image and 4. other data.
+Pre- personalization Process of writing Pre-Personalisation Data (see below) to the TOE including the creation of the travel document Application (TOE life-cycle, Phase 2, Step 5) Pre- personalization Data Any data that is injected into the non-volatile memory of the TOE by the MRTD Manufacturer (Phase 2) for traceability of non-personalized MRTD's and/or to secure shipment within or between life cycle phases 2 and 3.
+It contains (but is not limited to) the Personalization Agent Key Pair and Chip Life-Cycle Production data